mingxuan-yi/mingxuan-yi/_posts/2023-11-05-prob-flow-ode.md

 ---

 ## 1. Introduction
 This post provides a simple numerical approach using [PyTorch](https://pytorch.org/) to simulate the probability flow ordinary differential equation (ODE) of Langevin dynamics.
 The implementation is super simple, one just needs to slightly modify a code of Generative Adversarial Nets.
 Such an implementation can be understood as ''non-parametric GANs'', which is an alternative view via the probability flow ODE, more details can be found in my paper ''[MonoFlow: Rethinking Divergence GANs via the Perspective of Wasserstein Gradient Flows](https://arxiv.org/abs/2302.01075)''.
-Additionally, the paper ''[Unifying GANs and Score-Based Diffusion as Generative Particle Models](https://arxiv.org/abs/2305.16150)'' provides a comprehensive exploration of IPM GANs.
 Briefly speaking, we can remove the generator in GANs and simulate a probability flow ODE similar to diffusion models.

 <div class="row mt-3">